renovatebot/renovate/docs/development/creating-editing-renovate-presets.md

 ## General rules

-1. Only create/edit presets for problems which can not be fixed upstream
+1. Avoid creating presets for problems which can be fixed upstream
 1. The internal preset should be helpful for a significant number of Renovate users

 ### Specific rules